PrebenFrenning/monocle-ipsum/README.md

-A repository for the baconipsum.com code
+A repository for the Monocle Ipsum code, forked from Bacon-Ipsum https://github.com/petenelson/bacon-ipsum

 = What's in here? =

-gga-BaconIpsumGenerator.php - Contains the BaconIpsumGenerator class for generating meaty filler text.
+sdm-MonocleIpsumGenerator.php - Contains the MonocleIpsumGenerator class for generating bespoke filler text.
 For example:

-	require_once 'gga-BaconIpsumGenerator.php';
+	require_once 'sdm-MonocleIpsumGenerator.php';
-	$bacon_ipsum_generator = new BaconIpsumGenerator();
+	$monocle_ipsum_generator = new MonocleIpsumGenerator();
-	$meaty_filler = $bacon_ipsum_generator->Make_Some_Meaty_Filler('meat-and-filler', 3, true);
+	$bespoke_filler = $monocle_ipsum_generator->Make_Some_Meaty_Filler('economy-class', 3, true);

-gga-bacon-ipsum-form.php - WordPress plugin for generating the form you see on our home page as well as processing the form and outputting bacon ipsum filler.
+sdm-monocle-ipsum-form.php - WordPress plugin for generating the form you see on our home page as well as processing the form and outputting monocle ipsum filler.

-gga-bacon-ipsum-api.php - WordPress plugin for our JSON API.
+sdm-monocle-ipsum-api.php - WordPress plugin for our JSON API.